cc65/cc65/libsrc/float/readme.md

 build small (and slow...) programs that use floats on any supported target.

 - Build the compiler/toolchain/libs from this fptest branch.
-- Now you can build the samples and/or tests.
+- Now you can build and run the samples and/or tests.
 ```
     samples/floattest.c
     samples/mandelfloat.c
-    samples/mathtest.c (requires full math.h)
+    samples/mathtest.c
-    samples/tgisincos.c (requires sin/cos from math.h)
+    samples/tgisincos.c
 ```
 full math.h is available for C64 when linking agains fp754kernal.o (see below)